Theodo-UK/nestjs-admin/docs/custom-authentication.md

 export class BackofficeModule {}
 ```

-Good luck, feel free to ask for help!
+Good luck, feel free to ask for help using GitHub issues!